theobald-software/helpcenter.theobald-software.github.io/includes/setup/update.md

 !!! warning
 	**Data loss.**<br>
-    Restoring the backup of the `config` and `private` folders replaces the existing configuration. <br>
+    Restoring the backup of the `config` and `private` directories replaces the existing configuration. <br>
 	Make sure to remove the existing files before restoring the backups.

 {% endif %}